 - Certificate in Professional Technical Communication (140 hours)

 - Certificate Course in Structured Writing for Technical Documentation (30 hours)

 - Writers at Work Certificate Program (40 hours)

 - Arizona State University: Offers a graduate-level online technical communication certificate.

-- University of California, Santa Clara – Silicon Valley Extension: Offers a technical writing and communication certificate.
+- University of California, Santa Cruz – Silicon Valley Extension: Offers a technical writing and communication certificate.

 The National Association of Science Writers

 Technical writers and scientific writers share a lot of common ground.
 The NASW is a diverse organization of professionals and students all dedicated to developing educational materials that inform people about science, technology, health, and engineering.

 There are lots of mentoring options and ways to further professional education.
 The community bears a small annual fee that’s vastly eclipsed by the benefits of membership.

 Learn more about the NASW here: The National Association of Science Writers Inc.